black-puppydog/lykin_tutorial/part_9_read_delete/README.md

 We already have a `remove_peer()` method in our database which is used when we unsubscribe from a peer.
 Now we'll write the equivalent method for a post.

+Remember that we are deleting the post from our key-value store, _not_ the sbot database!
+The message will remain in the log kept by the sbot.

 `src/db.rs`

 ```rust